 Developing content knowledge, pedagogical expertise, and skill in using technology for data analysis, probability, and statistics

 QUANT focuses on data analysis, probability and statistics.
 Participants explore these concepts in-depth using TI-nspire handheld computers, TI-nspire software, and other tools for teaching and learning.
 The program is designed to help teachers who are not highly qualified, have no formal education in probability, or have limited preparation in statistics.
-Special education and intervention teachers are encouraged to apply.
-All participants develop and enact plans to use rich instructional activities and assessments in their classrooms and can share lesson plans with other ATC scholars.
+Special education and intervention teachers are encouraged to participate.
+All QUANT scholars develop and enact plans to use rich instructional activities and assessments in their classrooms and can share lesson plans with other scholars.

 The QUANT program provides participants with $400 worth of materials, access to additional resources, plus food and stipends.
 A free residential option is available for participants who live more than 45 miles from Ohio University.
 Optional graduate credit is available at a reduced tuition rate.